kubernetes/dashboard/docs/developer/getting-started.md

 Once the angular server starts, it takes some time to pre-compile all assets before serving them.
 By default, the angular development server watches for file changes and will update accordingly.

+If you want to test your local language in the web ui by i18n, you should run dashboard with the command: `npm run start:prod`.

 ## Building Dashboard for production

 To build dashboard for production, you still need to install `bc`.